Denisganga/Denisganga/README.md

 # 💫 About Me:
+###Happiness!!
+How happy would you be if you see the world transforming due to the power of tech??, Imagine you being part of transforming the world.
+Isn't it sweet??
-I'm Denis Nganga , A developer who has fallen in love with the power of solving problems and being part of innovation.
-I'm passionate about the power of deep learning using PyTorch and creating web applications with Django, HTML,CSS and JS.<br><br>- 🧠 Deep Learning: I'm deeply committed to the world of artificial intelligence, particularly deep learning.
-I love tackling real world problems and building intelligent systems with PyTorch.<br><br>- 🌐 Web Development: I have experience working with Django and web technologies such as HTML,  CSS and JS. you can view my personal portfolio [here] (https://denisngangaportfolio.netlify.app) you can also reach me out through my emails at denisnganga16@gmail.com or even get in touch with me through social media platform i.e LinkedIn
+As a developer who has fallen in love with the power of solving problems and being part of innovation.
+I'm passionate about the power of transforming lives through tech.
+I acquire skills in deep learning using PyTorch and creating web applications with Django, HTML,CSS and JS. you can view my personal portfolio [here] (https://denisngangaportfolio.netlify.app) you can also reach me out through my emails at denisnganga16@gmail.com or even get in touch with me through social media platform i.e LinkedIn